devnichols/wiki-public/jellyfin/first-time.md

 - **Huh?
 But the Plex setup guide was so long!**

 Yep!!!
 Plex is for-profit and uses a centralized account network.
 Jellyfin, on the other hand, has all the accounts locally on my server.
+That means most of those privacy steps?
+Not needed here.

+So why not always use Jellyfin?
 In general, I've noticed Plex works better for most media types, but Jellyfin offers a free streaming platform without all those fees associated with Plex.
+Plus, I ain't got time to manage all these guides!

 # Next Steps